 The team behind WordPress has long pursued the goal of making the CMS as accessible as possible.
-WordPress 6.0 is no exception and once again comes with some improvements that make it easier for people with disabilities to interact with WordPress sites:
+WordPress 6.0 is no exception and once again comes with some improvements that make it easier for people with disabilities to interact with WordPress websites:

-- If you do not assign an ALT text to a featured image, WordPress will use the article title in future.
+- If you do not assign an ALT text to a featured image, WordPress will use the article title in the future.
 The ALT text is intended to describe the image.
 Systems and programmes for people with visual impairments make use of this to be able to describe the image content.
 Since not all page operators add such ALT descriptions, WordPress will in future use the page title as a solution.

-- On smaller screens, the texts in the admin bar (the black bar at the top of the screen when you are logged in) are now recognised by screen readers and can be read aloud.
+- On smaller screens, the texts in the admin bar (the black bar at the top of the screen when you are logged in) are now recognized by screen readers and can be read aloud.

 Test WordPress 6.0